-Amy completed her Master’s Degree in medical anthropology at Heidelberg University (2018).
+Previously, Amy completed her Master’s Degree in medical anthropology at Heidelberg University (2018).
 She focused on cross-border reproductive tourism and oocyte technologies.
-After completing her degree, she worked at the Women’s College Research Institute, in Toronto, at a center focused on incorporating gender into biomedicine and Knowledge Translation.
-She is currently (as of March 2019) a doctoral candidate in Prof. Dr. Ruth Müller’s team for Science and Technology Policy at the Technical University of Munich.
+After completing her degree, she worked at the Women’s College Research Institute, in Toronto, at a center focused on incorporating sex and gender into biomedical interventions (e.g., clinical trials, grant applications), Knowledge Translation (KT) and community-based local initiatives for publi health.
+She joined Prof. Dr. Ruth Müller’s team for Science and Technology Policy at the Technical University of Munich in March of 2019 for her Ph.D.

 Clare, A. (2022).
 What Stories Do We Tell About the Critters Involved with CRISPR-Cas?
 Examining Scientists’ Reflections on Multispecies Relationships in Gene Editing Research.
 Green Letters, 1-14.